festivals / events

 Norfolk & Norwich Festival

-The longest running arts festival in the UK (almost 300 years old), over these six years it grew to be the third largest annual city arts festival in the UK through a program expanded to embrace site-specific work, large-scale outdoor events, circus, a children's festival, physical and visual theatre and the visual arts.
-The Festival delivered Creative Partnerships, the government's flagship education program working intensively with over 15,000 young people year round.
+At almost 250 years old, the Norfolk & Norwich Festival is the longest running arts festival in the UK, and over Jonathan's six years of direction it grew to be the nation's third largest annual city arts festival: 16 days of classical and contemporary music, large-scale outdoor events, circus, a children's festival, physical and visual theatre and the visual arts.
+The Festival delivered Creative Partnerships, the UK's flagship education program working intensively with over 15,000 young people year round.

 Creator and Creative Director, 2003